Preservation, Presentation, Promotion, Profit and Purpose

-The Heritage, Tourism and Hospitality, International Conference is an initiative of Frank Go, the late professor of Tourism Management at the Rotterdam School of Management, Erasmus University, and Karin Elgin-Nijhuis, managing partner in consultancy Elgin & Co., Netherlands.
+The Heritage, Tourism and Hospitality, International Conference (HTHIC) is an initiative of Frank Go, the late professor of Tourism Management at the Rotterdam School of Management, Erasmus University, and Karin Elgin-Nijhuis of consultancy Elgin & Co. in the Netherlands.

 The conference focuses on the leading question: “How can tourism destinations succeed in attracting tourists while simultaneously engaging all stakeholders in the conservation of the natural and cultural heritage?

 Researchers, practitioners and policy makers are invited to share knowledge and experience on aspects of preservation, (re-)presentation, promotion and profit, in the sense of benefits for all involved and contributing to the well-being of humans and non-humans.

 We belief that paying attention to each and all of these four pillars is required to preserve heritage thanks to and despite tourism and to realise our purpose: the co-creation of thriving tourism destinations and flourishing places.

 HTHIC seeks to to advance our knowledge of the dynamics between heritage, tourism and well-being by bridging theory and practice and fostering a holistic approach.